JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-08-13-artifactory2.md

 ```

-One `compile` dependency should suffice to use the library.
+Instead one `compile` dependency should suffice to use the library.

 > **Important note on including dependencies**
 >
-> You can skip this if you want, just some extra context
+> You can *skip this if you want*, just some extra context
 >
->Including dependencies in your library is not always a good idea, because this can generate a dependency conflict in the using app.
-I only choose Guava to have a simple sample, but it is actually a very bad example.
-This is because it is a utility library, which means it is quite likely that an app would also want to use it.
+>Including dependencies in your library is not always a good idea, because this can lead to a dependency conflict while integrating.
+I only choose Guava to keep things simple, but it is actually a very bad example as it is a utility library.
+This means it's quite likely that the app also needs it.
 >
-> A better example would be a universal *analytics* library, which offers a universal API to track analytics and redirects all calls internally to one or more analytics providers.
-For this case packaging dependencies makes sense, because no other part of the app will talk to the dependency directly.
+> A better example would be a universal *analytics* library offering a universal API to track analytics and redirecting all calls internally to one or more analytics providers.
+Here packaging dependencies makes sense, because the app never needs to talk to the dependency directly.
 It also hides implementation details, so the app doesn't need to be modified when switching to a new provider.

 Imagine if we would simply resort to the buildscript we had in my previous [blogpost]({% post_url 2015-08-06-artifactory %}).
-While compiling the library the `Guava` dependency will not be included, because the would make it unnecessarily large.
+At compile time the `Guava` dependency will not be included, because the would make the library unnecessarily large.
 Instead, the compiler will tell the library: "don't worry about this dependency, the app will provide it for you."

 The app on the other hand wouldn't have a clue which dependencies the library actually needs (how would it?) and hence the app will compile just fine.
-However, it would crash at runtime while trying to access the Library with the following exception:
+However, after starting the app and trying to access the library, the app would crash at runtime:

 ```Java
 08-09 20:49:46.096  28892-28892/?
 E/AndroidRuntime﹕ FATAL EXCEPTION: main